The Truth About Bariatric Surgery

 What was it like in the Olden Days when you had bariatric surgery, Grandma? - Newbie Post-op

-Back then, no one knew what to expect.
-There were no suggestions for meals, or guidelines, no real rules, remember that there was barely an internet twenty years ago.
-No living breathing examples of post ops, other than Carnie Wilson, fresh from her Playboy layout.
-I remember watching her give a TV interview while she made a dessert with Sweetened Condensed Milk, licking it from her fingers and calling it ‘Liquid Gold’.
-I also recall thinking ‘that girl is in big trouble’.
+In the beginning years of Bariatric Surgery, none of us knew what to expect.
+There were no suggestions for meals, or guidelines, no real rules, and remember that there was barely an internet 20 years ago.
+My surgeon was a cowboy who told me to eat lightly the day before surgery.
+There were just a few living breathing examples of post ops and the one we all knew was Carnie Wilson, of Wilson Phillips, remember her?
+Fresh from her Playboy layout, I remember watching a TV interview where she talked about her bariatric surgery while making a dessert with Sweetened Condensed Milk, licking it from her fingers and calling it 'Liquid Gold'.
+I also recall thinking "that girl is in BIG trouble".

 You are on thin ice!

 Back in the year 2000, having bariatric surgery was like walking across a frozen lake, never being sure if the next step would crack the ice, and plunge us into the icy water.
 We didn't know anyone who had actually been across the lake before - we were on our own inching along tentatively, scared to death of what could or would happen.
 I was afraid to swallow my own spit in the weeks following my surgery.
 Recently, we have had post ops in our Facebook Support Group who stopped at Chick Fil A on the way home from the hospital!
 It's ridiculous and dangerous, yet real.

 Party like it's 1999

 Today, there are all kinds of people on the other side of that frozen lake cheering you on, having a party with confetti and they're drinking Diet Coke.
 Come on - walk faster!
 Don't worry!
 The ice is THICK!
 Don't be scared!